Crazy-Jack/15712-project/README.md

 -t tracefile with client commands
--b number representing what kind of faulty behaviors of Byzantine nodes -r reliability (true or false, do good nodes die accidentally)
+-b number representing what kind of faulty behaviors of Byzantine nodes -r reliability (true or false, do good nodes die accidentally) -m (mode of service.
+0 is unreplicated service, 1 is PBFT, 2 is BB algo)
 ```

 To build: